hanabi/hanabi.github.io/Reference.md

   * a *5 Pull* or a *Trash Pull*
   * a *Trash Push*
   * a clue that has no "normal" conventional interpretation
-* *Positional Clues* are clues that are meant to either be a *Save Clue* or a *Play Clue* on the specific slot number:
+* *Positional Clues* correspond to a slot number:
-  * Number 1 through 5 correspond to the respective slot.
+  * A number positional clue corresponds directly to the slot number.
+For example, a number 3 clue means to play slot 3.
+  * A color positional clue corresponds to the stack order.
+For example, green (the second stack from the left) means to play slot 2.
+* In certain game types, the slot may not be clear:
   * If there is an extra number available (e.g. if there are only 4 cards in the hand), then a positional 5 means to save the chop and the other numbers are always *Play Clues*.
-  * Blue (the left-most suit) means to play slot 1.
-Green (the second left-most suit) means slot 2, and so forth.
   * If there are not enough colors available for each slot, then the colors map to the lowest slot numbers.
 For example, in a 3-player game with only blue and green available, blue would map to slot 4 and green would map to slot 5.
   * If there are one or more extra colors available (e.g. a 3-player 6-suit game), then the extra colors wrap around to being slot 1, slot 2, and so forth.
+* A *Positional Clues* can be either a *Save Clue* or a *Play Clue*:
+  * If the slot corresponds to the chop of a player, then they have to respect that it could be a *Save Clue*.
+In other words, it could be a *2 Save* on a null 2, a *5 Save* on a null 5, or a save on a critical null 3 or null 4 (if the other copy is in the trash).
-* If a *Positional Clue* is given to the slot that is someone's chop, then it is a *Save Clue*.
-Otherwise, it is a *Play Clue*.
+  * If the slot corresponds to a slot that is not on the chop, then it is a *Play Clue*.
-* *Positional Clues* are **only** allowed to get null cards.
+* Finally, note that *Positional Clues* are **only** allowed to get null cards.
+  * Subsequently, *Positional Clues* are "turned off" once all of the null cards have been played.
 * For example, in a 3-player null game:
   * On the first turn of the game, Alice clues Cathy about one 4.
   * Bob knows that normally, this would be a *4's Double Bluff*.
 But *Double Bluffs* are turned off in variants with a null suit.
   * Bob instead knows that this is a *Positional Clue*, indicating that someone should play their slot 4 card.
   * Bob sees that Cathy's slot 4 card is not a null card, so he plays his slot 4 card as the null 1.

+#### Positional Clues (Across the Table)

 * *Positional Clues* do **not** have to be given in *Bluff Seat*.
 They can be given by anyone, since the other players will see that the clue does not apply to them.
 * Subsequently, *Positional Clues* must be played into as soon as possible, similar to a *Finesse*.
 If one player ignores the *Positional Clue*, then the next player will blind-play something as an *Ambiguous Positional Clue*.
 * For example, in a 3-player null game: